lsst-ts/ts_watcher/doc/writing_rules.rst

 ----------------------

 All rules must override abstract method `BaseRule.compute_alarm_severity`.
-This computes the alarm severity and return the information as a tuple:  ``(severity, reason)``.
+This computes the alarm severity and return the information as a tuple:  ``(severity, reason)`` or `None`.

-If your rule is triggered by receiving SAL messages, specify the topics in `RemoteInfo`.
+Return `None` if the severity cannot be computed, e.g. because the rule does not have enough information.

-Then `BaseRule.compute_alarm_severity` will be called when new data arrives, with two arguments:
+If you specify any ``callback_names`` in one or more `RemoteInfo` instances, `BaseRule.compute_alarm_severity` will be called when new data arrives for those topics.
+This method will be called with two arguments, by name:

-  * The new topic data.
+  * ``data``: the new topic data.
-  * The `TopicCallback` for this topic.
+  * ``topic_callback``: the `TopicCallback` for this topic.
     This can be used to determine which topic the data is for.
-    However, only a few rules are complicated enough need this; most rules can ignore it.
+    This can be useful if you have more than one callback topic.

 If your rule uses ESS data then see `ESS data <lsst.ts.watcher.writing_rules.ess_data>`.